-But instead of storming to my bedroom kicking and screaming, what I’m learning is that this is simply the way society is conditioned.
+But instead of storming to my bedroom kicking and screaming, what I’m learning is that this is merely the way society is conditioned.
 And as soon as you try to do something “different” or question what is “normal”, people think you’re weird or an idealist.

-You may not have the exact same values as me, but you may have similar feelings with some of the things you feel strongly about.
+You may not have the same values as me, but you may have similar feelings with some of the things you feel strongly about.
 So I’ve created three strategies to help combat the social challenges of being different.

 Disclaimer: this first strategy may come across as cold, and systematic.
-It’s not my intention to put a number on people that you have relationships with but I’ve found this analogy the easiest way to bring clarity to the situation.
+It’s not my intention to put a number on people that you have relationships with, but I’ve found this analogy the easiest way to bring clarity to the situation.
 Take it with a grain of salt.

-Strategy 1 – Change your starting five
+Strategy 1 – Change your starting five.